The commutative algebra of congruence ideals and applications to number theory

 One formulation of the Shimura, Taniyama, Weil conjecture is in terms of representations of $G_{\mbb Q}$, the absolute Galois group of $\mbb Q$.
 Given any elliptic curve $E$ defined over $\mbb Q$, and an odd prime number $p$, by considering the action of $G_{\mbb Q}$ on the $p$-power torsion points on $E$, one gets a two-dimensional Galois representation $\rho_E\colon G_{\mbb Q}\to \GL_2(\mbb Z_p)\to \GL_2(\overline{\mbb Q}_p)$, where $\mbb Z_p$ is the $p$-adic completion of $\mbb Z$.
 On the other hand, one can also get a Galois representation $\rho_f\colon G_{\mbb Q}\to \GL_2(\overline{\mbb Q}_p)$ starting from a modular eigenform $f$, following work of Eichler and Shimura.
 The Shimura, Taniyama, Weil conjecture is equivalent to the statement that $\rho_E$ is isomorphic to a representation $\rho_f$ arising from such a weight $2$ modular form.

 Wiles puts himself in a situation in which he can assume that the mod $p$ representation $\rhobar$, arising from the reduction of $\rho_E$, arises from a newform and $\rhobar|_{G_{\QQ(\zeta_p)}}$ is irreducible.
-Using Mazur's deformation theory of Galois representations Wiles reduces this conjecture to proving that certain surjective maps $\varphi_\Sigma\colon R_\Sigma\to {\mbb T}_\Sigma$ of (noetherian, commutative) local algebras over a discrete valuation ring $\mathcal{O}$ are isomorphisms.
+Using Mazur's deformation theory of Galois representations Wiles reduces this conjecture to proving that certain surjective maps $\alpha_\Sigma\colon R_\Sigma\to {\mbb T}_\Sigma$ of (noetherian, commutative) local algebras over a discrete valuation ring $\mathcal{O}$ are isomorphisms.
 The ring $R_\Sigma$ parametrizes Galois deformations subject to constraints determined by a finite collection of primes $\Sigma$, while ${\mbb T}_\Sigma$ is a Hecke algebra subject to the same constraints, which can be thought of as parameterizing a family of modular forms.